Correlation Between Trisura Group and MGIC Investment

 Pair Corralation between Trisura Group and MGIC Investment

-Assuming the 90 days trading horizon Trisura Group is expected to generate 1.92 times more return on investment than MGIC Investment.
-However, Trisura Group is 1.92 times more volatile than MGIC Investment.
-It trades about 0.12 of its potential returns per unit of risk.
-MGIC Investment is currently generating about -0.12 per unit of risk.
-If you would invest 2,180 in Trisura Group on December 5, 2024 and sell it today you would earn a total of 140.00 from holding Trisura Group or generate 6.42% return on investment over 90 days.
+Assuming the 90 days trading horizon Trisura Group is expected to under-perform the MGIC Investment.
+In addition to that, Trisura Group is 1.36 times more volatile than MGIC Investment.
+It trades about -0.11 of its total potential returns per unit of risk.
+MGIC Investment is currently generating about 0.0 per unit of volatility.
+If you would invest 2,248 in MGIC Investment on December 28, 2024 and sell it today you would lose (8.00) from holding MGIC Investment or give up 0.36% of portfolio value over 90 days.

 Time Period3 Months [change]